reganmarie/DealerVision/README.md

 #####
 ## Sales microservice

 The sales microservice has three models: SalesPerson, Customer, and SalesRecord.
+The Customer model has name, address, and phone number fields to record the contact information for existing or potential customers.
+This is important so prospective leads can be followed up with and existing customers can be logged for potential further promotions.
+The SalesPerson model has name and employee number fields to record information about new or exisiting sales employees so each sales person's sales records can be tracked.

 The SalesRecord model has foreign keys for the SalesPerson model, the Customer Model, and the AutomobileVO object.
 Therefore, when a sales record is created, it is associated with a salesperson, a customer, and a specific automobile that is identified by its VIN number.
+The SalesRecord model also includes price to record the price of the sale.

 Additionally, each model has RESTful API endpoints to create, read, update, and delete data.

 To ensure that the sales microservice is always up-to-date with the inventory, a poller is used to periodically import the VIN numbers from the inventory microservice.
 A person cannot sell a car that is not listed in the inventory, nor can a person sell a car that has already been sold.